 It's normal not being normal

-PSY is a dramatic series that follows the adventures of Carlo Antonini, both in and out of his consulting office as a psychiatrist, psychologist and psychoanalyst interested in unusual cases that challenge him, and even put his family in danger.
+This series that follows the adventures of Carlo Antonini, both in and out of his consulting office as a psychiatrist, psychologist and psychoanalyst, interested in unusual cases that challenge him, and even put his family in danger.

 PSY explores the complexity of clinical enigmas but also brings to light the existential issues of modern life and passionate relationships.